 Section 12

-The property’s sale is conditioned on the buyer receiving copies of any and all written leases and unpaid special assessments.
-These documents must be delivered to the buyer within 5 days of the contract being executed.
+The property’s sale is conditioned on the buyer receiving copies of all written leases and any unpaid special assessments.
+These documents must be delivered to the buyer within 5 days of the execution of the contract.

 The buyer will then have five days from receipt to inform the seller if these leases/assessments are acceptable.
 If they are not, the buyer should deliver a cancellation.